-Lateral pay ranges from $35 to $43 an hour, depending on the experience and education of the applicant.
-Currently-certified officers must have at least one year of experience in patrol from a full-service law enforcement agency and have attended a state-certified training academy with at least 650 hours of training.
+Lateral pay ranges from almost $43 to over $53 an hour, depending on the experience and education of the applicant.
+Currently certified officers must have at least one year of experience in patrol from a full-service law enforcement agency and have attended a state-certified training academy with at least 650 hours of training.
 See the pay incentives tab for more information.

 Note: Applicants accepted as laterals are not required to take the written test.

 Those applicants who are currently certified by the Alaska Police Standards Council (APSC) and have one year of full-time experience at a full-service law enforcement agency will be considered for a lateral hire position with DPS.
 Pay is determined by how many years of similar service the applicant has prior to DPS hire.
-If the applicant has attended an Alaska Law Enforcement Training (ALET) academy in Sitka, they would not likely need to attend the full ALET academy again.
+If the applicant has attended the Alaska Law Enforcement Training (ALET) academy in Sitka recently, they would not need to attend the full ALET academy again.
 Prior ALET graduates will likely complete DPS specific training prior to starting the Field Training Experience Program (FTEP).
 Depending on the applicant and their performance, FTEP may be full length or possibly abbreviated.
 This determination is made on a case by case basis.
 In-state laterals who have not attended and graduated from ALET will be evaluated to determine what training is needed.
 This may include a 2-week course in Anchorage, or possibly an 8-week course in Sitka.